Kraymer/kraymer.github.com/_drafts/django_branches_database.md

 available.
 Having one database per branch defeats that point and does not scale well with number of branches (creating a branch in git is *cheap* as opposed to restoring a database).

-The trick consists to use `stellar`.
+The trick consists to use `stellar`, one of those tools that *just works*.